jbial/hackillinois-ml-workshop/README.md

 The recording of the tutorial can be found [here](https://www.youtube.com/watch?v=Q97ZEgupAvY).

+***
+#### Notes
+- This notebook has been updated since the original recording
-**Note**: In order to see the properly rendered LaTeX equations, the notebook should be opened in Jupyter Notebook.
+- In order to see the properly rendered LaTeX equations, the notebook should be opened in Jupyter Notebook.

-Note: This notebook has been updated since the original recording.

 ***
 #### Setup